- Robert Channell

 The MOB is anticipated to open early in 2026.

-Pictured Left to right in the groundbreaking: AdventHealth Waterman Chief of Staff Dr. Michael Fountain, AdventHealth Waterman Foundation Executive Director Mabel Valdivia Diaz, AdventHealth Waterman Chief Financial Officer Andrii Korchuk; AdventHealth Waterman hospital and foundation board member Dr. Susan Caddell, AdventHealth North Lake, South Sumter, West Volusia Counties President and CEO Lorenzo Brown, AdventHealth Waterman President & CEO Abel Biri, AdventHealth Waterman Chief Operating Officer Anita Young, AdventHealth Waterman Chief Medical Officer Dr. Floriano Putigna, Steven DelValle, with the project management team of Meadows & Ohly, and AdventHealth Design and Construction Project Manager Courtney Fels.
+Pictured Left to right in the groundbreaking: AdventHealth Waterman Chief of Staff Dr. Michael Fountain, AdventHealth Waterman Foundation Executive Director Mabel Valdivia Diaz, AdventHealth Waterman Chief Financial Officer Andrii Korchuk; AdventHealth Waterman hospital and foundation board member Dr. Susan Caddell, AdventHealth North Lake, South Sumter, West Volusia Counties President and CEO Lorenzo Brown, AdventHealth Waterman President and CEO Abel Biri, AdventHealth Waterman Chief Operating Officer Anita Young, AdventHealth Waterman Chief Medical Officer Dr. Floriano Putigna, Steven DelValle, with the project management team of Meadows and Ohly, and AdventHealth Design and Construction Project Manager Courtney Fels.

 The AdventHealth Waterman Foundation presented a donation for the facility.
-Pictured left to right: Foundation board members Monica McDonald and Dr. Susan Caddell, AdventHealth Chief Operating Officer Anita Young, AdventHealth Waterman Chief of Staff Dr. Michael Fountain, AdventHealth Waterman President & CEO Abel Biri, AdventHealth Waterman Foundation Executive Director Mabel Valdivia Diaz and AdventHealth North Lake, South Sumter, West Volusia Counties President and CEO Lorenzo Brown.
+Pictured left to right: Foundation board members Monica McDonald and Dr. Susan Caddell, AdventHealth Chief Operating Officer Anita Young, AdventHealth Waterman Chief of Staff Dr. Michael Fountain, AdventHealth Waterman President and CEO Abel Biri, AdventHealth Waterman Foundation Executive Director Mabel Valdivia Diaz and AdventHealth North Lake, South Sumter, West Volusia Counties President and CEO Lorenzo Brown.

 Recent News